-A lot of attention has been placed on ethical behavior in business, after many ethical scandals in the past.
-A professional code of ethics is one way that an organisation or company is able to align their values with the behavior of those that are part of it.
+A lot of attention has been placed on ethical behaviour in business, after many ethical scandals in the past.
+A professional code of ethics is one way that an organisation or company is able to align their values with the behaviour of those that are part of it.
 This code of ethics is a general list or outline of practices that are expected to be followed, and is often prepared by a Human Resources Manager (HR Manager).

 Professional Code of Ethics Versus a Code of Conduct

 It can be easy to confuse what a professional code of ethics is versus a code of conduct.
 It breaks down to their scope.
 A code of ethics is going to have a more general scope.
 It gives those involved a more general idea of what’s expected of them.
 A code of conduct, on the other hand, is more specific.
 It’s intended to define precisely how certain situations are to be handled.

 You can create a code of ethics and conduct in one document.
 In fact, you’ll notice that these two documents often have overlap between the different topics.
 Many companies have done away with separate reports as it’s usually easier to have one for employees and members of an organisation to refer to.

 There is no shortage of topics that you can cover in your professional code of ethics and conduct.
 A short list of topics to consider includes:

 - Conflicts of Interest Between Employees and Outside Influences